evanca/quick-portfolio/projects/dance/dance2.md

 - A2.
 Intial prototype always generated music regardless of actions.

 B: Installed the sensors into the set.
 - B1.
-Final prototype used allocentric Piezoelectric sensors to detect movement and location data.
+Final prototype used allocentric piezoelectric sensors to detect movement and location data.
 - B2.
 Initial prototype used egocentric accelerometer/gyroscope/magnetomoeter sensors worn by perfomers.

 C: Music designed to sound like it was being created by the performers movements on stage.